 The past few days reminded his family of that.

-The Buffalo Bills’ Hall of Fame quarterback returned to Erie County Medical Center on Sunday because chemotherapy and radiation treatments have weakened his body.
-Even so, that’s a welcome trade for the excruciating pain cancer was causing inside his head.
+The Buffalo Bills' Hall of Fame quarterback returned to ECMC on Sunday because chemotherapy and radiation treatments have weakened his body.
+Even so, that's a welcome trade for the excruciating pain cancer was causing inside his head.

-“He’s doing pretty well,” Kelly’s brother, Dan, said Monday afternoon.
-“He’s past the midway point of his treatments, and his pain has reduced significantly.”
+"He's doing pretty well," Kelly's brother, Dan Kelly, said this afternoon.
+"He's past the midway point of his treatments, and his pain has reduced significantly."